Register a trailer or caravan

 Show more

-Also called the Gross Trailer Mass, the ATM is the total weight (tare) plus the load capacity of the trailer or caravan.
-The requirements for registering a trailer or caravan will vary based on its type, it’s ATM or what it’s used for.
+Also called the gross trailer mass, the aggregate trailer mass (ATM) is the total weight (tare) plus the load capacity of the trailer or caravan.
+The ATM is also commonly called the gross trailer mass (GTM).
+The requirements for registering a trailer or caravan will vary based on its type, it’s ATM and what it’s used for.

 How do I find the ATM?